-The Bachelor Spoilers Episode 5: Four Girls Leave, Corinne Fights For Rose During Two-On-One Date
+‘The Bachelor’ Spoilers Episode 5: Four Girls Leave, Corinne Fights For Rose During Two-On-One Date

-The Bachelor star Nick Viall’s journey to find love continues in New Orleans on Episode 5 and while he grows closer to one of his remaining girls, the drama will heat up between Corinne and one contestant when they are picked for the dreaded two-on-one date.
+The Bachelor star Nick Viall’s journey to find love continues in New Orleans on Episode 5.
+While he grows closer to one of his remaining girls, the drama will heat up between Corinne and one contestant when they are picked for the dreaded two-on-one date.

 Who goes on dates this week, why does Nick cancel the cocktail party, and which four girls will leave New Orleans broken-hearted?
-Get the latest spoilers below and check out the preview video below for a sneak peek at tonight’s episode.
+Get the latest spoilers below, and check out the preview video below for a sneak peek at tonight’s episode.

-Warning: The Bachelor Season 21 spoilers are ahead!
+Warning: Bachelor Season 21 spoilers are ahead!

-Before the dates get underway, the episode that airs on January 30 will begins with the Week 4 rose ceremony that didn’t air last week.
+Before the dates get underway, the episode that airs on January 30 will begin with the Week 4 rose ceremony that didn’t air last week.
 According to Reality Steve, Astrid Loch and Sarah Vendal will be eliminated and the remaining 13 ladies will pack their bags and travel from Wisconsin to New Orleans for the Week 5 dates.

 All thirteen girls will get a date with Nick this week but only one is lucky enough to get a one-on-one date that will make her a top contender for the final rose.
-Although they may be disappointed that they don’t get alone time with Nick, ten girls are thankful that they get picked for the group date instead of the two-on-one.
+Although they may be disappointed that they don’t get alone time with Nick, 10 girls are thankful that they get picked for the group date instead of the two-on-one.

 .@viallnicholas28 is jazzed to visit New Orleans this week! #TheBachelor pic.twitter.com/RvH2zf8OVO